andesol/blog-cine/README.md

-# Cinema blog
+# Blog starter 11ty

-A simple blog built with 11ty
+A simple starter for a blog